linode/docs/docs/security/setting-up-tinc.md

         sudo tincd -n --logfile[=FILE] linodeVPN -D -d5

-### Finishing your tinc configuration
+### Finish Your tinc Configuration

-Once you have your tinc VPN ready you can enable the service on startup:
+Once you have your tinc VPN ready, you can enable the service on startup:

         sudo systemctl enable tinc.service

-Now you can start, stop, restart and check the service using common `systemd` syntax.
+Now, you can start, stop, restart and check the service using common `systemd` syntax.

         sudo systemctl status tinc.service

-## Deploying a Three Node tinc mesh
+## Deploy a Three Node tinc Mesh Network

+This topology can be considered as a variant of the first example, where a high-traffic application requires separate instances for better scalability, optimized resources, and faster response (asynchronous processing).

-For the purpose of this guide we will use the following use-case scenario:
+For the purpose of this section, we will use the following use-case scenario:

 ![Three Node VPN](/docs/assets/tinc-three-node.png)

-In the interest of showcasing tinc easy expandability, we will assume that **LINODE 1** and **LINODE 2** are the very same Application Server and Database Server you just configured.
+In the interest of showcasing tinc's easy expandability, we will assume that **LINODE 1** and **LINODE 2** are the very same application server and database server you just configured.

 The "Cheat-Sheet" for this topology is:

 ![Three node cheat-sheet](/docs/assets/tinc-3-node-cheat-sheet.jpg)

-Let's start with the new Web Server.
+Let's start with the new web server.
 Follow the previously explained steps to install tinc VPN and create its working directory.
 The main configuration file for this instance would be:

 {: .file}
 /etc/tinc/linodeVPN/tinc.conf